 With the complex learning and behaviour needs of our pupils, we acknowledge that the needs of each individual are central.
 The provision offered is sufficiently flexible to enable pupils to be placed at an appropriately challenging point on the continuum at any time during their school career.

-We offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children and young people, whatever their starting points, as they progress through each Key Stage.
+We offer a curriculum which is broad and balanced and which builds on the knowledge, understanding and skills of all children and young people, whatever their starting points, as they progress through each key stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the pupils in our school.
 The aim of our curriculum is for pupils to have the skills to be successful, independent and motivated learners in readiness for their next stage of education.

-Pupils are challenged to make appropriate progress in their learning and children who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
+Pupils are challenged to make appropriate progress in their learning and pupils who find aspects of their learning more difficult are appropriately supported so that they too are enabled to experience success.
 National requirements and school requirements are mapped out as a whole school and then individual year groups and subject specialists plan the curriculum for their pupils accordingly.
 The curriculum is underpinned by the school’s values and these are taught on their own and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.

-You can view indepth information on each key stage using the submenus in this option.
+You can view in depth information on each key stage using the submenus in this option.

 Our curriculum aims to: